lbrdt/rimgo/README.md

 - [x] Streaming (currently media is downloaded in full in rimgu before it's returned)
 - [ ] Localization/internationalization
 - [x] Pretty CSS styling (responsive?)
-- [ ] Support for other popular image sites than only imgur
+- [ ] Support for other popular image sites
 - [ ] Filtering and exploration on user/tags pages
 - [ ] Responsive scaling of videos on user/tags pages
 - [x] Logo

 Things that are considered out of scope:

-* Uploading/commenting/voting/etc - rimgu is read-only for now.
+* Uploading, commenting, voting, etc - rimgo is read-only.
 * Authentication, serving HTTPS, rate limiting, etc - Use a reverse proxy or load balancer like Caddy, Traefik, or NGINX.
-* Anything requiring client-side JS or client-side directly interacting with upstream servers
+* Anything requiring JavaScript or the client directly interacting with upstream servers.

 ## Instances